Carbon-Twelve-C12/supernova/README.md

 ## Known Issues

-The current implementation has several known issues:
+The current implementation has a few remaining items to address:

-1. **Thread Safety**: The main node binary has improved thread safety but may still have some edge-case issues when handling a high number of concurrent requests.
-2. **Warnings**: The codebase contains numerous unused import and field warnings that need cleanup.
-3. **Network Synchronization**: Some complex network tests need refinement for better reliability.
-4. **Environmental Data**: The emissions factor database needs expansion with more regions and grid-level data.
-5. **Storage Subsystem**: Database performance can be improved and incremental backup system needs enhancement.
-6. **Wallet Implementation**: The HD wallet implementation and account management features need further development.
+1. **API Development**: The API surface needs additional endpoints and documentation for full integration with external systems.
+2. **Advanced Network Features**: Some advanced network features are pending comprehensive real-world testing.
+3. **REC & Carbon Offset Marketplace**: The marketplace integration for RECs and carbon offsets needs completion.

 ## Project Status

-Supernova is currently at version 0.1.0 (alpha).
-The core libraries are functional but additional work is needed on:
+Supernova is currently at version 0.9.0 (release candidate).
+All core components are fully functional and stable, with only minor enhancements and API expansion remaining before a 1.0 release.

-- API development
-- Advanced network features
-- Comprehensive integration testing
-- Performance optimization
-- Carbon offset marketplace integration
-- Enhanced wallet TUI with improved account management

 ## Recent Updates (April 2025)